|

 nine astronautical engineers who missed the

-thrown a retirement bash for a colleague in an unserviceable orbiting
+evacuation.
+They were throwing a retirement bash for a colleague

-fallen asleep on his mock throne outside the cave was gone, but his
+fallen asleep on his mock throne outside the cave entrance was

-friends who had fallen asleep inside the cave's entrance were left
+gone.
+Those who had slept inside the cave's entrance were left

 behind.